sagemath/trac_to_gh/Issue 5637.md

 # Issue 5637: [with patch, needs review] allow \[ and \] to delimit math in %html blocks

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5637

 Original creator: jhpalmieri